 This web page shows only a small excerpt of our Bringly research.
-Another 69 words (5 lines of text) covering the years 1550, 1585 and 1583 are included under the topic Early Bringly History in all our PDF Extended History products and printed products wherever possible.
+Another 35 words (2 lines of text) covering the years 1550, 1585, 1583 and 1546 are included under the topic Early Bringly History in all our PDF Extended History products and printed products wherever possible.

 Bringly Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bringly have been found, including Brinkley, Bringley, Bringle, Bringlow, Bringley, Brinklow, Brinkley and many more.

 Early Notables of the Bringly family (pre 1700)

-Another 45 words (3 lines of text) are included under the topic Early Bringly Notables in all our PDF Extended History products and printed products wherever possible.
+Another 54 words (4 lines of text) are included under the topic Early Bringly Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bringly family to Ireland

 Some of the Bringly family moved to Ireland, but this topic is not covered in this excerpt.

 Another 75 words (5 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Bringly, or a variant listed above: